 I offered Jami the position as official quartermaster, but she wanted to be navigator.
 I passed the job to Damerae Khenan, until Roanna LeRoux stood up and challenged him.

 As if the crew hadn’t seen enough fighting that day, they worked themselves into an uproar I could hardly refuse.
 I let Damerae and Roanna compete for the position, and I began to question my fortune when Roanna defeated him.
 She is my quartermaster now, and that pleases the crew.

 Damerae was forced to step down to a mixed position.
 I’m calling him my damage-control man.
 He takes care of problems across the ship.
 As long as our luck holds out, I’ll keep paying him the same salary.

 Jami woke me late last night because Roanna called to pursue a ship during her 8-12 watch.
 We had to throw on our clothes as the crew roused to take the ship.
 By the time I went out to kill that woman, we were alongside and the battle had started.

 I should have hung her the moment the crew was victorious.
 The call to hunt is my order to give and no one else’s.
 Even now that my temper has cooled, I still want to string Roanna up until she stops kicking.
-Bless her luck, for that ship was fat with freshly-minted gold kets.
+Bless her luck, for that ship was fat with silver kets.